smithy-lang/smithy/designs/resource-properties.md

 identifiers of a resource are present on the input of each instance operation bound to the resource.
 Because of this, it’s very easy for a service team to call a property “ids” in one operation and “idList” in another, despite these members referring to the same thing.
+Modeling resource properties in Smithy ensures a better developer experience and enables a clearer view of resource structure when performing model transformations.

 ## Proposal

-Resource shapes will support a new member named “properties” that defines the properties that can be referred to in the top-level input and output shapes of a resource’s instance operations, including create, read, update, delete, and put.
+Resource shapes will support a new member named “properties” that defines the properties that can be referred to in the top-level input and output shapes of a resource’s instance operations and create operation.

 ```
 resource Config {